thefrontendlab/.github/profile/README.md

-# Frontend Computing
+# Frontend Camp

-👋 Welcome to Frontend Computing, a organization dedicated to exploring the intersection of web development and machine learning!
+👋 Welcome to Frontend Camp, a organization dedicated to exploring the intersection of web development and machine learning!

 ## About Us

-🙋‍♀️ Frontend Computing is a platform for passionate developers and AI enthusiasts who are excited about the possibilities of combining web technologies and machine learning to create innovative and intelligent web applications.
+🙋‍♀️ Frontend Camp is a platform for passionate developers and AI enthusiasts who are excited about the possibilities of combining web technologies and machine learning to create innovative and intelligent web applications.

 Our organization serves as a creative space for experimentation, knowledge sharing, and showcasing projects that bridge the gap between these two domains.